martig3/valorant-scrimbot/README.md

   team_b_channel_id: <a discord channel id> -- optional
   assign_role_id: <a dicord role id to assign for user on queue join> -- optional
 ```

+Start the bot via appropriate release binary (or clone & build yourself if you want) and navigate to the following url to add your bot to your server: `https://discord.com/api/oauth2/authorize?client_id=<your_bot_clientid>&permissions=16780352&scope=bot`

+**Note:** Make sure to only allow the bot to listen/read messages in one channel only.

 ## Commands